patelrohanv/patelrohanv.blog/posts/dva-c01-studying-code.md

 * stacks that create other stacks - enables re-using CloudFormation code

+  * one Cloudformation template referencing another (the one referencing uses the `Stack` resource type in it's template's `Resources` section)
-  * standard configurations - load balancers, web servers, application servers
+  * useful for frequently used configurations - load balancers, web servers, application servers